 Certain Limitations on Deductibility of Executive Compensation.
-With certain exceptions, Section 162(m) of the Code limits the deduction to the Company for compensation paid to certain executive officers to \$1 million per executive per taxable year unless such compensation is considered "qualified performance-based compensation" within the meaning of Section 162(m) or is otherwise exempt from Section 162(m).
-The 2016 Incentive Compensation Plan is intended to permit options to qualify for this exemption, and it permits the Committee to grant other awards designed to qualify for this exemption.
+Section 162(m) of the Code limits the deduction to the Company for compensation paid to certain executive officers to \$1 million per executive per taxable year.

 Treatment of "Excess Parachute Payments".
 The accelerated vesting of awards under the 2016 Incentive Compensation Plan upon a change of control of the Company could result in a participant being considered to receive "excess parachute payments" (as defined in Section 280G of the Code), which payments are subject to a 20% excise tax imposed on the participant.
 The Company would not be able to deduct the excess parachute payments made to a participant.